 • All payments must be made with after-tax funds (there is no income tax saving available).

-• Your car running costs must be covered separately (a car loan typically can only cover the purchase price of the vehicle itself).
+• Your car running costs must be covered separately (a car loan typically can only cover the purchase price of the vehicle itself) and there’s no saving on these costs.

 GST saving on vehicle